Walking Tour

 Library & Archives Canada 3310180

-Welcome to Fort Frances, a town steeped in rugged history, where the whispers of fur traders, the rumble of paper mills, and the echoes of rowdy frontier hotels once converged along the banks of the Rainy River.
+Welcome to Fort Frances, a town filled with rugged history, where the whispers of fur traders, the rumble of paper mills, and the echoes of rowdy frontier hotels once came together along the banks of the Rainy River.

 Over the next two hours, we’ll embark on a 2.5-kilometer journey through time, starting at what was once the town's main business district, along Front Street.
-Here we'll hear tales from the hotels and the growing pains of a remote frontier town finding its way towards modernity.
+Here we'll hear tales from the hotels and the growing pains of a remote frontier town finding its way towards the future.

-These early days culminated with the great fire of 1905 which decimated this district, and led the town to shift its centre of gravity towards Scott Street, our next destination.
+These early days ended with the great fire of 1905 which devastated this district, and led the town to shift its centre of gravity towards Scott Street, our next destination.
 On Scott Street we'll hear Fort Frances's stories of bank robbers, war heroes, and community builders.

 Finally we'll head south, past the courthouse and LaVerendrye Hospital, and stroll along the Rainy River.
 Along the way we'll learn about rum runners, lumberjacks, tug boat captains, and more.
-The tour will conclude at the Sorting Gap Marina.
+The tour will end at Sorting Gap Marina.

 Saddle up for a journey through this town's rich past.